bluecadet/bluecadet_utilities/README.md

   ...
 ```
 ## Changelog

+### 8.x-3.0.3

 - Update FractalCompoundHandlesLoader class to use new components API
+- Fix multiple uses of the simple formatter

-### 8.x-3.0.1
+### 8.x-3.0.2

 - Updated dependencies so we can use Composer v2

 ### 8.x-3.0.1

 - Added in styles for Claro Admin theme.